Applied-Quantum-Computing/post-upload-instructions/Readme.md

 front-image is the path to the image you want to show when people are browsing posts. the path should always be "assets/images/" then your file name (as seen in the above example).<br>
 source-code is a link to the original jupyter notebook if you want to share that.<br>
 commentary is your time to talk with readers about the post.
 It is the first text they will see and is the only text shown when browsing posts.<br>
 tags are tags.
+All tags need to be lower case.
+If you need multiple words for a tag, string them together with dashes e.g. machince-learning.
 The more accurate your tags, the easier readers will find your post.<br>

 ### "Jekyll" post

 To do this part, you need to install jekyll and its dependecies.
-See the [next section](#Setting-up-Jekyll-and-Ruby-and-Bundle) for more info.
+See the [next section](#Setting-up-Jekyll) for more info.

 Lastly, put your markdown file in the folder 'Applied-Quantum-Computing.github.io/_posts/'.
 Open a bash terminal, move to the folder applied-quantum-computing.github.io, and run ```bundle exec jekyll serve```.
 This will generate the website with the new post, and you're done!